anon140103/reproducible-research_homework/README.md

 V = \beta L^{\alpha}
 $$

-to tranform it into its logarithmic form:
+to transform it into its logarithmic form:

 $$
 \ln(V) = \ln(\beta) + \alpha \ln(L)